 Likewise, if you have a linear system on a commercial door, make sure that you measure each of your springs.
 If you have a duplex or triplex system, make sure that you know the inside diameter and wire size for the inner spring(s) and all five characteristics of the outer spring.

 You need to determine the length of the unwound spring, but you don't need to unwind the spring to measure the length.

 If your torsion spring is unbroken and unwound, simply measure the length of the spring.
 Measure from the first coil on one end of the spring to the last coil on the other end of the spring.
 Do not include the cones themselves in your measurement, but include the coils that are on the cone.

 If your torsion spring is broken, loosen the setscrews on the winding cone.
 Caution: If the torsion spring is still wound, do not touch the setscrews on the winding cone.
 Do not touch the bolts that secure the stationary cone to the spring anchor bracket.
 Once the winding cone is free to slide on the shaft, slide the two parts of the spring back together.
 The coils should be touching, and there should not be a gap anymore.
 As with the unwound spring above, measure the distance from the first coil on one end to the last coil on the other.
 Do not include the cones, but include the coils that are on the cones.

-If you are measuring springs on a larger commercial or industrial door and there is not a paint stripe, and if you have a vertical-lift or high-lift garage door, it will probably be easier for you to unwind the springs than to calculate the length of the spring.
+If you measure springs on a larger commercial or industrial door and there is not a paint stripe, and if you have a vertical-lift or high-lift garage door, it will probably be easier for you to unwind the springs than to calculate the length of the spring.

 Regardless of how you determine the number of turns on a wound spring, count off one coil for each turn and measure the remaining length of the spring to determine the unwound length of the spring.